By Andrea Burgtorf, Head of Group Risk Operating Office, Erste Group.

 My experience also shows, that due to the change of job profiles for risk managers, i.e. more quantitative background required even for senior professionals; it is particularly important that senior management keeps both views on the topic, the quantitative as well as the professional expert judgment.
 An institutional memory as well as historic observations of past crises are very important in this context.
 No crisis will be alike.
 Therefore, models also have a bias towards mimicking the past: particularly due to the fact that often a long data history is observed.
 The professional risk manager combines quantitative results with qualitative experience and market know how to achieve the best possible outcome.

-At the Stress Testing Europe Summit, you will be speaking on your insight regarding ‘Reverse stress testing.’
-Why do you believe this is key talking point at the Summit and currently in the industry?
+At the Stress Testing Europe Summit 2017, you spoke on your insight regarding ‘Reverse stress testing.’
+Why do you believe this is key talking point currently in the industry?